Rock music in New Zealand: 1970s

-The Great Ngaruawahia Music Festival of early January 1973, was organised by music promoters Paul Raymond and Barry Coburn.
+The Great Ngaruawahia Music Festival of early January 1973, was organised by music promoters Robert Raymond and Barry Coburn.
 They followed the Woodstock template closely, including plans for a live album and film, which is how the New York state festival turned a profit.
 They chose a rural site with good access to large population centres, arranged trains from Auckland and Wellington, and selected international headline rock acts including Black Sabbath and Sandy Denny.
 They drew heavily on the still vibrant counter-culture for New Zealand performers like Blerta, Mammal and Billy TK and Powerhouse.
 Only 18,000 fans paid the $8 to attend; 25,000 were needed to make a profit.
 Problems with inadequate space and toilets added further costs.
 Neither a film nor live album eventuated (although some live recordings were made).
 Even so, music historian John Dix considered the event a success: it was a key event in New Zealand rock history, which introduced the acts that would dominate the local music scene in the mid-1970s.

 The 1979 Nambassa Festival, held on a 400-acre farm on Landlyst Rd in Golden Valley, just north of Waihi, drew over 65,000 fans and was a key event for New Zealand's hippie generation.
 Nambassa was named after the Big Nambas tribal group from northwest Malekula, Vanuatu.
 Organiser Peter Terry was inspired by the groups's traditional lifestyle, self-sufficiency, and lack of exposure to western commercialism.
 The headline act was Little River Band.
 Media reaction to Nambassa was mostly positive.
 The Auckland Star ran extensive coverage and the Dominion devoted its front page to the event.
 Peter Terry used the Woodstock model to successfully spin off a feature film and a book from the event, for which a profit of $200,000 was eventually declared.